-That debtholder, Marble Ridge Capital, holds 8.75% of Neiman's senior notes and term loans.
-In September, the distressed debt investment firm blasted Neiman Marcus over the transfer of its MyTheresa e-commerce business (which is viewed as one of its most valuable remaining assets) to Neiman Marcus Group, Inc., the company's parent entity.
+That debtholder, Marble Ridge Capital, in September blasted Neiman Marcus over the transfer of its MyTheresa e-commerce business (which is viewed as one of its most valuable remaining assets) to Neiman Marcus Group, Inc., the company's parent entity.
 That group is ultimately owned by two private equity firms, Ares and Canada Pension Plan Investment Board.

 MyTheresa, which was bought in 2014, was previously included in Neiman Marcus' digital sales figures, and made up a significant portion of its growth.
 Upon announcement of the transfer in September, Neiman Marcus broke out the sales figures, showing that while overall e-commerce at Neiman Marcus was up 14.8%, it only grew 9.9% without MyTheresa, Debtwire Analyst Philip Emma told Retail Dive in an interview.

 On Thursday, the company said online comps rose 8.9% to $366 million.
 Going forward, the company added that results for MyTheresa will no longer be included in publicly disclosed reports.